Getting Started with Kubernetes: A Beginners Guide

 History of Kubernetes

-One of the reasons Kubernetes surged past its competitors is the magic of community and support behind it: Kubernetes is one of the largest open source communities (more than 27,000+ stars on GitHub); It has contributions from thousands of prominent organizations (1,409 contributors); and is part of the open-source foundation, the Cloud Native Computing Foundation (CNCF).
+One of the reasons Kubernetes surged past its competitors is the magic of community and support behind it: Kubernetes is one of the largest open-source communities (more than 27,000+ stars on GitHub); It has contributions from thousands of prominent organizations (1,409 contributors); and is part of the open-source foundation, the Cloud Native Computing Foundation (CNCF).

-What is Kubernetes?
+What is Container Orchestration?

-Docker has completely changed the way software is built and shipped these days; it enables us to create, run, and manage a few containers.
-While Kubernetes can orchestrate a large number of containers.
+Containerization has completely changed the way software is built and shipped; it enables us to create, run, and manage a few containers.
+Kubernetes can easily and automatically scale, distribute, and handle faults on containers.
+In other words, Kubernetes orchestrates containers with ease, even when there are many.

 Kubernetes architecture